 Remember, presentation is important, and your 2D art and/or Photography will show better if nicely framed.

 An Artists and Awards reception will be held on Thu, March 5th, 4 - 6pm at the Orinda Library.

 Co-Sponsored by Educational Foundation of Orinda (EFO), Lafayette Partners in Education (LPIE), and Moraga Educational Foundation (MEF).

 Cash prizes for 1st - 3rd place per category, plus honorable mention, totaling up to $3,000 will be awarded.
-Plus a special "Best in Show" voters' choice award.
+Plus a special "Best in Show" and Audience Choice Award.

 1st Place - $300